Gozala/workspace/pages/IPFS Content-Security-Policy.md

     given page.
 With a few exceptions, policies mostly involve specifying server origins and script endpoints.
 This helps guard against cross-site scripting attacks ([Cross-site_scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting)).
 - Phishing attacks are used to steal user data, including login credentials and credit card numbers.
 Attacker pretends to be a trusted entity requiring victim to enter some information which attacker can steal by sending it to a host under their control.
-However stealing/sending requires HTTP
+However stealing/sending requires performing an HTTP request to an attackers host.